GraviDAO/OLD-lunar-assistant-bot/README.md

 - lunar-display-wallet
 ## Setup

-Copy the `config.json.example` to `config.json` and populate the variables.
+Copy the `config.json.example` to `config.json` and populate the values.

-Download the firebase admin service key and save it to lunar-assistant-firebase-adminsdk.json

 ## Usage